elbeicktalat/lets_theme/README.md

 });
 ```

-Or you can utilize it to react on UI with
+Or you can use it to react on UI with

 ```dart
 ValueListenableBuilder(